-The formalism introduced here takes into account every possible world that plausibly represents the intended meaning of KB.
-In [1, 3, 5], on the other hand, only one such world is chosen.
-This world is considered as the "recovered" version of the "polluted" knowledge-base, and the rest of the data is discarded.
-Since the recovered knowledge-base is (classically) consistent, it is possible to draw nontrivial classical conclusions from it.9
+In order to make inferences from a given knowledgebase, the method presented here considers all the possible worlds that plausibly represent the intended meaning of KB.
+In [1, 3, 4], on the other hand, only one such world is chosen.
+This world is considered as the "recovered" version of the "polluted" knowledgebase.
+Since the recovered knowledge-base is (classically) consistent, it is possible to draw nontrivial classical conclusions from it.
+In particular, every conclusion that is deducible by $\models{\mathcal{W}}$ is also valid according the approach taken in [3, 4], and every conclusion that is drawn by $\models{\leq \mathcal{W}}$ is valid according to the approach of [1]; The opposite directions are obviously not true.

-The main difference between the approach of [1, 3, 5] and the present one concerns with the way of treating contradictory data: Here we accept inconsistency and try to cope with it.
+The main difference between the approach of [1, 3, 4]and the present one concerns with the way that they refer to contradictory data: The present approach accepts inconsistency and tries to cope with it.
 This approach allows us to make nontrivial conclusions from an inconsistent theory without throwing pieces of information away.
-The approach of [1, 3, 5] revises inconsistent information and restores consistency.
+The approach of [1, 3, 4] is sometimes called coherent.
+It revises inconsistent information and restores consistency.
 Thus, contradictory data is considered useless, and only a consistent part of the original information is used for making inferences.
-Such methods are sometimes called coherent.
-See [9] for a survey on coherent techniques for reasoning with prioritized knowledge-bases.
+See [9] for a survey of coherent techniques for reasoning with prioritized knowledge-bases.